redis/redis-doc/topics/modules-api-ref.md

 - Connection ID does not exist
 - Connection is not a TLS connection
-- Connection is a TLS connection but no client ceritifcate was used
+- Connection is a TLS connection but no client certificate was used

 <span id="section-modules-dictionary-api"></span>